Lurky-phish-2085/my-quickstart-java-17/README.md

 - `exec:java` goal is configured to run the Main class
 - configured to create executable `JAR` files
 - has a maven `.gitignore` file
+- includes my GitHub username on the `Built-By` manifest entry

 ## Installation